GuardKenzie/chafa.py/README.md

 > of pictures and animations in the comfort of your favorite terminal
 > emulator.
 The power of ANSI X3.64 compels you!

-chafa.py is a python wrapper for the chafa library so you can use rad graphics in your (undoubtedly pretty cool) Python applications!
-The chafa.py library also tries to be very *pythonian* (I think that's a word) in the sense that most getter and setter functions are simply made to be attributes of Python objects.
+chafa.py is a python wrapper for the chafa library so you can use rad graphics in your cool Python applications!
+The chafa.py library tries to be intuitive and aims to produce very readable code.

 ### Features include:

 - ⚡ Modern and intuitive Python API
 - 📖 Extensive [documentation](https://chafapy.mage.black) and a [tutorial](https://chafapy.mage.black/usage/tutorial.html)
-- 📟 Support for (almost) any terminal emulator
+- 📟 Generate text based approximations of images in (almost) any terminal emulator
 - [6️⃣ Sixels](https://www.arewesixelyet.com/), [😸 Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) and [🍎 ITerm2](https://iterm2.com/documentation-images.html) image protocols support
 - 🐧 Linux, 🍎 MacOS (x86 and ARM), 🪟 Windows support